 Moon trine Neptune must be one of the most romantic, poetic, idol-making aspect one can have.
 It’s not surprising that there are a few matinee idols listed below then.
 The unreality and glamour of film lends itself so well to the Moon and Neptune.
 The trine makes it even more fantastical, spectacular and out of this world.
 This is also an aspect found in artists and designers as it seeks to beautify and refine the world around it.
 The main thing with Moon trine Neptune is that it wants to merge with its surroundings.
 Their boundaries are so thin that they can feel the harshness of the 3D world a little too acutely.
-Sometimes they may feel the need to take the edge off with alcohol or drugs.
+Sometimes they may need to smooth the edge off with alcohol or drugs.

-Moon trine Neptune can become extremely devoted to their lover, but need to be careful their longing to merge doesn’t leave them with no sense of self whatsoever.
-They do best when they put this great devotion into an all-consuming passion, Ie; An artistic project, spiritual practice or best of all, working to transform the lives of the sick and needy.
-Moon trine Neptune wants to make things as perfect as possible, so perfect that they may look quite surreal against the backdrop of the real world.
-In relationships they need to guard against putting their partners on too high a pedestal.
+Moon trine Neptune can become extremely devoted to their lover, but they need to be careful their longing to merge doesn’t leave them with no sense of self whatsoever.
+The natives do best when they put this great devotion into an all-consuming passion, Ie; An artistic project, spiritual practice or best of all, working to transform the lives of the sick and needy.
+Moon trine Neptune wants to make things as perfect as possible, so perfect that it looks quite surreal against the backdrop of the real world.
+In relationships they need to guard against putting their partners on a pedestal.
 Their chosen god or goddess only has to slip a tiny bit and the disappointment is palpable.
 This insidious Neptunian dissolving can seriously erode a partnership over time.

 Moon Trine Neptune Natives